The Complete Guide

 Coping with Side Effects

 Learning to live with cancer can be difficult for the person affected and their friends and family.
 Life will not be the same, but there are many measures that can be taken to help educate yourself and your loved ones, because you are both likely still attempting to understand the basics of your diagnosis, prognosis and treatment.
 It is important to stay mindful of emotional effects that cancer can have in addition to the physical effects that are usually a result of treatment.
 Your mental health is just as important as your physical health.
 At a time when you may feel more despair and depression than ever, it’s necessary to try to surround yourself with those who can support you and keep a positive attitude despite the challenges you face.
 You are not alone.
 There are support groups for every form of cancer.
-For mesothelioma patients, Mesothelioma Guide provides an extensive list of support groups and resources to help patients and caregivers find the help they need, located here.

 What Physical Effects Will I Experience?